 JCAHO – The Joint Commission

 There is a mandatory capitalization requirement for home health care agencies in order to be considered eligible for Medicare accreditation.
-This amount money will vary according to the geographic location of the agency.
-These funds will need to be in the agency bank account upon submitting the Medicare 855a application, and must remain there until up to 3 months after the agency receives their Medicare billing number.
+This amount of money will vary according to the geographic location of the agency.
+These funds will need to be in the agency bank account upon submitting the Medicare 855a application and must remain there until up to 3 months after the agency receives their Medicare billing number.

-The second step for a Home Health Care agency to be Medicare certified is to register with one of the accreditation organizations.
-The fees for the three day surveys range from $5000.00 and up, depending on which accreditation organization is chosen.
+The second step for a Home Health Care agency to be Medicare-certified is to register with one of the accreditation organizations.
+The fees for the three-day surveys range from $5000.00 and up, depending on which accreditation organization is chosen.

 The Accreditation Organization will require certain criteria be met in order to be considered eligible for the Medicare Accreditation Survey.
 The following are the four requirements;

-A Medicare accreditation survey is unannounced and typically will take place within forty five days of readiness.
+A Medicare accreditation survey is unannounced and typically will take place within forty-five days of readiness.

 When the Medicare survey has been completed, the agency will be informed of the findings within a few weeks.
 There are several possibilities that may occur.
 They are listed below.

 Once the agency has officially passed its Medicare accreditation survey and all plans of correction are accepted, the survey results and plan of correction (if there were deficiencies) will be looked over by the Board of Review.
-This review typically occurs within 30 days from the date of the survey, or from the date the plan of correction was accepted in the event there were deficiencies at the time of survey.
+This review typically occurs within 30 days from the date of the survey, or from the date the plan of correction was accepted in the event there were deficiencies at the time of the survey.
 Pending the approval of the Board of Review, the agency will be issued an accreditation letter.
 A copy of your accreditation letter will also forward a copy of this letter to your CMS Regional office and the state department of health.
-If there were no deficiencies at the time of survey, the accreditation date will be from the last day of the survey.
+If there were no deficiencies at the time of the survey, the accreditation date will be from the last day of the survey.
 In the event there are deficiencies, the accreditation date will begin the day the plan of correction is accepted.
 From the date of accreditation, any Medicare patients that the agency services can be eligible for payment reimbursement when the agency receives its billing number.
-Now that the state has received notification of your successful accreditation, the state will confirm that the agency still meets their requirements to be Medicare eligible.
-We suggest that the agency call their state contact one week after you receive the accrediting organizations letter.
-CMS will then contact agency’s fiscal intermediary and ask them to recheck all paper work.
+Now that the state has received notification of your successful accreditation, the state will confirm that the agency still meets its requirements to be Medicare eligible.
+We suggest that the agency call their state contact one week after you receive the accrediting organization’s letter.
+CMS will then contact the agency’s fiscal intermediary and ask them to recheck all paperwork.
 The fiscal intermediary will then email the agency a request for re-verification of the required capitalization.
 If the agency does not hear from the Fiscal Intermediary (Palmetto, NGS, or CGS) within three weeks, they should call the person who signed their Medicare application approval letter.
-Within ten days from the time the agency receives its capitalization re-verification, CMS will verify that agency is operating from their physical address.
-They will “drive by” the agency’s office, they may come in, but they will not inspect.
+Within ten days from the time the agency receives its capitalization re-verification, CMS will verify that agency is operating from its physical address.
+They will “drive-by” the agency’s office, they may come in, but they will not inspect.
 Within another ten days, the agency will be issued a CCN number.
 The term CCN is a relatively new word that CMS uses instead of “Provider Number.”
-In total, the process will take approximately four to five months from the date of the accrediting organizations Medicare survey.
+In total, the process will take approximately four to five months from the date of the accrediting organization’s Medicare survey.

 The next step is for the agency to receive its Submitter ID.
 Submitter ID is the official term for Billing Number.
 The process described for your CCN number is basically repeated for your Submitter ID, except that the agency’s state now will be involved.
-Some fiscal intermediaries are not consistent when it come for asking for an additional re-verification of the agency’s capitalization (Palmetto will always ask again).
-The agency will have to submit EDI enrollment forms to its fiscal intermediary, but they cannot be submitted until you are in their EDI data base.
+Some fiscal intermediaries are not consistent when it comes to asking for an additional re-verification of the agency’s capitalization (Palmetto will always ask again).
+The agency will have to submit EDI enrollment forms to its fiscal intermediary, but they cannot be submitted until you are in their EDI database.
 The agency should have a billing company by this time and we strongly recommend that the agency uses IMARK Consulting.
 If the agency hires them they will also complete your EDI Enrollment forms.
 If the agency’s EDI enrollment forms are submitted correctly, it will receive its Submitter ID in 21 days and be ready to bill Medicare.
 Once the agency has its Submitter ID it will be able to back bill Medicare for the services they have provided since the date of their Medicare accreditation.
-In total this part of the process should take approximately two to three months from the date you received your CCN number.
+In total, this part of the process should take approximately two to three months from the date you received your CCN number.

 During its existence, 21st Century Health Care Consultants has successfully helped establish obtain licensure and home healthcare Medicare accreditation for more than 1000 Home Health Care businesses.
-21st Century Health Care Consultants have assisted clients in the establishment of such home care businesses in all states that do not require a certificate of need (meaning the state is not accepting new license applications).
+21st Century Health Care Consultants has assisted clients in the establishment of such home care businesses in all states that do not require a certificate of need (meaning the state is not accepting new license applications).
 We pride ourselves in our ability to complete state Home Health Care license applications, Medicare applications quickly, without error.
 We successfully prepare our clients for their home care license inspections and Medicare Accreditation surveys.
 In our long history, we have never had a Home Health Care business fail to obtain its state license or home health care Medicare accreditation.

-Unlike most companies who offer diluted consulting in many different areas, we offer and pride ourselves at being the best in this one area of “Medicare, Medicaid and Private Duty Accreditation Preparation and Certification”.
+Unlike most companies who offer diluted consulting in many different areas, we offer and pride ourselves at being the best in this one area of “Medicare, Medicaid, and Private Duty Accreditation Preparation and Certification”.